Gunman kills eight, takes own life at FedEx site in Indianapolis -police | Law-Order

 A gunman shot eight people dead and injured several others at a FedEx facility in Indianapolis before taking his own life, police said early on Friday.

 An Indianapolis police officer said the authorities did not feel there was an active threat to the community anymore.
-In the latest media briefing, officer Genea Cook said that including the gunman the total number of casualties was nine.
+"Today it is very heartbreaking and, you know, in the Annapolis Metro Police Department, the officers responded, they came in, they went in and they did their job," Officer Genae Cook said.

-"We have multiple people with injuries consistent with gunshot wounds," Cook had said in an earlier briefing, adding that there were others who have been transported to various hospitals throughout the area.
-The incident occurred at a FedEx facility in Mirabel Road, Indianapolis, late on Thursday night, according to the police.
+The incident occurred at a FedEx facility on Mirabel Road, Indianapolis, late on Thursday night.
 The facility is located close to the Indianapolis International airport.

-A FedEx spokesman said the company was aware of the shooting at its ground facility near the airport.
-"We are working to gather more information and are cooperating with investigating authorities," he added.
+Cook said that four people were transported to hospitals - one in critical condition suffering from gunshot injuries and three others with various other injuries.

+Cook said two others were treated at the facility by the medical staff and released and that "multiple" others had walked into hospitals in nearby areas.
+She said the police will have a press conference later on Friday morning.

+"I am heartbroken by the mass shooting at the FedEx facility here in Indianapolis and praying for all affected by this tragedy," said U.S. Congressman André Carson, a representative for Indiana.
+"I am communicating with local authorities to get all details of the attack and my office stands ready to help everyone affected in any way we can."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)